Protein Donuts Recipe (Egg-Free, Flourless, Oil-Free)

 Instructions

-- In a blender, blend rolled oats, protein powder, and sweetener.
+- In a blender, blend the rolled oats, protein powder, and sweetener.

 - Transfer to a mixing bowl and combine with yogurt, milk, and baking powder.
-Stir until the batter looks like muffins batter, thick and slightly runny.
+Stir until the batter looks like a muffin batter, thick and slightly runny.

 - Fill each donut hole with 3-4 tablespoons of batter.

-- Cool the protein donuts down for 5 minutes in the pan then transfer them to a cooling rack
+- Cool the protein donuts in the pan for 5 minutes, then transfer them to a cooling rack.

 - Use my chocolate protein frosting or royal icing to decorate the cooled donuts.